-Cycling and slow tourism
+Cycling and soft mobility

 The experiences described below relate as well to a weekend of 2 or 3 days, as to prepare a week of vacation.
 These ideas will take you to the four corners of Touraine, but they all have a common thread: cycling and soft mobility.

 Indeed, the Loire Valley does not hide its ambition to be the first region of bicycle tourism in France.
 Each year attracting many French, German, Belgian, Dutch, Swiss, American and even Australian cycle tourists, the Loire by bike is one of the most emblematic cycle routes in France.
 The absence of relief, the temperate weather conditions and the numerous accommodation regularly punctuating the route make it easy to travel through the unique landscapes of the Loire Valley, classified as a UNESCO World Heritage Site.

 Beyond this route, the Cœur de France à Vélo route (Cher à vélo, Canal de Berry), Indre à Vélo and Camino de Santiago by bike offer other options for coasting holiday.
 Even by opting for one and the same accommodation, a network of 50 cycle loops and the presence of many bike hire companies will satisfy your desires for day or half-day rides.

 Rowing, sailing, walking is always traveling!